amirmat98/Experimental_Robotics/README.md

 ## The robot

 We have developed a flexible mobile platform that includes all the necessary components for perception and navigation.
 The *link_chassis* element defines the primary chassis, which is the structural backbone of the robot and where its vital components are housed.
 It also provides stability.
 Two wheels, *link_right_wheel* and *link_left_wheel*, are fastened to the chassis by means of continuous joints, which allow for seamless and uninterrupted movement.
+A notable characteristic of this robot is its advanced camera system, consisting of the components link_camera_rot and camera_link.
+The camera is installed on a rotational joint, joint_camera_rot, enabling dynamic adjustments to its orientation.
+This functionality significantly enhances the robot's ability to perceive and interact with its surroundings.

 ---

 ## Script

-we implement two different scripts that are located in `ros2_aruco` directory.
+we have implemented 3 classes to implement this project.
+ **`arucoDetector`**: this class for detecting the presence of Markers.

-1- **`marker_detector`**: carries out the operation where the whole robot navigates to locate the markers.<br/>
+ **`camMover`**: implements the behaviour where only the camera moves to find the markers.
-2- **`camera_marker_detector`**: implements the behaviour where only the camera moves to find the markers.
+ **`robotMover`**: implements the behaviour where the entire robot moves to find the markers.

 ---